bjdixon/xo/README.md

 [![Dependency Status](https://david-dm.org/bjdixon/xo.svg)](https://david-dm.org/bjdixon/xo)
 [![devDependency Status](https://david-dm.org/bjdixon/xo/dev-status.svg)](https://david-dm.org/bjdixon/xo#info=devDependencies)

-Helper utils for working with functions and arrays in JavaScript.
+Helper utils for working with functions, arrays and objects in JavaScript.
 Full documentation at http://bjdixon.github.io/xo/

 ## Introduction
 xo is essentially a stripped down version of an underscore/lodash type library.
 I've only implemented the functions that I use the most and those that can be used to create the remaining functions from these types of library.